LeoTurnell-Ritson/CuBoids/README.md

    - GetNeighbours
    - ParallelSort
    - BOID
-      - sensory information: near wall or boundary, close BOIDS with there distance/orientation/velocity
+      - sensory information: near wall or boundary, close BOIDS with their distance/orientation/velocity
-      - firendly or predetory behaviour?
+      - friendly or predatory behavior?
 Avoidance or Follow?
-- Datastorage for Output:
+- Data storage for Output:
    - Plain text for now, or binary, nothing fancy.
-- Datadisplay:
+- Data display:
    - External Python

 ## The program flowchart